xiufengliu/uncertainty_id/README.md

 - **Uncertainty Quantification**: Extends Bayesian deep learning to network security
 - **Intrusion Detection**: Novel architecture for modern threat detection
 - **Ensemble Methods**: Principled diversity regularization for improved calibration

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

+## 📞 Support

+For questions, issues, or support:
+- Open an issue on GitHub
+- Check the documentation
+- Review the examples in the `examples/` directory